updated on May 10th, 2019

-Orlando isn’t only bustling theme parks, top restaurants, shows, shopping spots, and other entertainment venues.
+Looking for things to do in Orlando besides theme parks?
 While on vacation in the nation’s top tourist spot, make sure you get a chance to sneak away from the crowds and explore the hidden natural world.
 While Florida’s nature boasts beaches and the Everglades on the coastline, you might be surprised to find plenty of natural wonders in the middle of the state as well.

 Enjoy the Beauty of Gardens

-Nearby Winter Park features Mead Botanical Garden, which gives tourists the chance to lose themselves in its 50-acre natural landscape.
-Opportunities abound to spot and learn about a variety of plants and even animals.
-You can choose from observing butterflies and birds, taking in the greenhouse and community garden, or wandering on nature trails past ponds and a lake.
+Winter Park, a short drive from Orlando, features Mead Botanical Garden, which gives tourists the chance to lose themselves in its 50-acre natural landscape.
+You can observe butterflies and birds, take in the greenhouse and community garden, or wander on nature trails past ponds and a lake.
 If you’re looking for something more exciting, visit during one of the site’s festivals, geocaching events, or concerts.

 Get Active in Orlando’s Parks